hackclub/outernet/README.md

 ### Providing Inspiration

-We needed to create the expectation amongst attendees that Outernet would be a technical event.
+We created the expectation amongst attendees that Outernet would be a technical event by having every participant set themselves a personal goal and provide a prompt at the Opening Ceremony.

+The prompt we choose was "make people laugh". _[...expand]_

 ### The End Goal: Shipping & Demos